flyingcircusio/doc/src/guide/networking/networking.rst

 purposes on the application level.
 This network is firewalled from the DC firewalls and allows only HTTP/S and SSH traffic.
-Additionally VMs can filter this traffic locally and only allow free traffic by default from VMs belonging to the same resource group.
+Additionally VMs can filter this traffic locally and only allow free traffic by default from VMs belonging to the same project.
 All VMs have this NIC used and addresses allocated.
 DNS example: *vm00.srv.rzob.gocept.net* or simply *vm00.gocept.net*.